tjrobinson/tjrobinson.net/_posts/2011-05-11-why-we-stopped-using-the-microsoft-sync-framework.md

   - Software
   - Technology
 ---
-Somebody on Stack Overflow [recently asked](http://stackoverflow.com/questions/5965404/sync-2-net-applications/) for reasons why I wouldn&#8217;t reccommend using the [Microsoft Sync Framework](http://msdn.microsoft.com/en-us/sync/bb736753).
+Somebody on Stack Overflow [recently asked](http://stackoverflow.com/questions/5965404/sync-2-net-applications/) for reasons why I wouldn't reccommend using the [Microsoft Sync Framework](http://msdn.microsoft.com/en-us/sync/bb736753).
 Below is some feedback which I sent to the Sync Framework team at Microsoft which covers this fairly well and may be useful to other people considering using the Sync Framework in non-database projects.

 <!--more-->